f1729/map-science/readme.md

 # Map Science (WIP)

-Is the Clojurescript verion with [Helix](https://github.com/Lokeh/helix), Pigeon and React Range of https://github.com/f1729/science-timeline.
+Is the Clojurescript version with [Helix](https://github.com/Lokeh/helix), Pigeon and React Range of https://github.com/f1729/science-timeline.

 This is for learning!